Malacca Sultanate: Golden era

-Malacca reached its height of glory at the beginning the middle of the 15th century.
-Its territory extended from modern-day Southern Thailand in the north to most of eastern coast of Sumatra in the south after wrestling it from Majapahit and Ayuthaya sphere of influence.
-The kingdom conveniently controls the global trade vital choke point; the narrow strait that today bears its name, Straits of Malacca.
-Its port city had become the centre of regional and international trade, attracting regional traders as well as traders from other Eastern civilisations such as the Chinese Empire and the Ryukyu and Western civilisations such as Persian, Gujarat and Arabs.
+Malacca reached its height of glory between the mid to late 15th century up to before the Portuguese occupation.
+The reign of Sultan Muzaffar Shah saw the territorial incorporation of the region between Dindings and Johor, and was the first Malaccan ruler to impose authority over both the western and eastern ends of the Malay Peninsula.
+The kingdom controlled a section of global trade on a vital choke point; the narrow strait that today bears its name, the Strait of Malacca.
+Its port city had become the centre of regional and international trade, attracting regional traders as well as traders from major states such as the Chinese Ming dynasty, the Ryukyu Kingdom as well as Persians, Gujarats and Arabs.